Gun camera: History

 The use of gun cameras first became common for gunnery training in the 1920s, though examples were used during World War I by the British Royal Flying Corps.
 A special version of the Lewis gun, the Hythe Mark III, was manufactured as a camera gun for the Royal Flying Corps, used by trainees in lieu of actual Lewis guns during mock combat exercises.

 During World War II gun cameras were commonly used on operational aircraft to record kills of enemy aircraft.
 Many photographs and videos from gun cameras, such as those filmed by USAAF flying ace Lieutenant Colonel Jack T. Bradley, survive to this day and are often used as stock footage.

-In 2017, a Zeiss nose-mounted gun camera used by the Luftwaffe was posted for sale on eBay; one year later, a Japanese training gun camera, the Rokuoh-Sha Type 89, was also sold online.
+During World War Two, America's Army Air Forces and Navy aircraft used gun cameras made by Fairchild in Jamaica, NY.
+Fairchild's first designs were produced in 1932; by 1938 their camera's form was much the same as the models produced during the war.
+Weighing 3-1/2 pounds, loaded with 50 feet of 16mm film, Fairchild's gun camera was 6x3-1/2x2-1/2 inches in size and built of case-hardened steel.
+Containing a built-in heating unit, it was capable of operation at temperatures from +165 to -65 degrees celsius.

 Gun cameras technically still exist in modern fighter aircraft and attack helicopters, though they are typically no longer their own separate devices; rather, they are often built into targeting pods, and are able to record footage without the pilot or crew having to fire.